wp-plugins/flyzoo/readme.txt

 ####Flyzoo Live Chat - Core Features####

-* **Easy but Powerful:** No coding skills required!
+* **Get started in 5 minutes:** No coding skills required!
 Just install the plugin and get your Flyzoo Application Id

+* **Powerful** Flyzoo Chat is a cloud based, hosted solution  build to latest technologies to provide a smooth chat experience

 * **Multiple operators:** Incoming live support requests are automatically routed to the first available operator